-K. Households That Reapply for Program Benefits Once Verification Has Caused a Reduction in Benefits or a Termination of Benefits
+K. Households That Reapply for Program Benefits Once Verification Has Caused a Reduction in Benefits or a Termination of Benefits during the school year.

-Households affected by a reduction or termination of benefits may reapply for benefits at any time during the school year.
 However, if benefits to a household have been reduced or terminated and the household reapplies in the same school year, the household must be required to submit income documentation or proof of participation in Assistance Programs at the time of reapplication.
 The SFA may verify the household's eligibility prior to approval.
 These are not considered new applications.